naman159/fortnite/README.md

 In works yet!
-A Fortnite Leaderboard Project which analyses top players and the dynamics of leaderboard on a regular basis witht the help of an Internet client.
+A Fortnite Leaderboard Project which analyses top players and the dynamics of the leaderboard on a daily basis.